DrumScoreAI/RhythmForm/USAGE.md

 ### 2. What Happens Behind the Scenes
 1.  **Image Processing**: RhythmForm loads the PDF and converts each page into a high-resolution image.
-2.  **AI Recognition**: The trained RhythmForm transformer model analyzes each page image, translating the visual notation into a symbolic music text (SMT) representation.
+2.  **AI Recognition**: The trained RhythmForm transformer model analyzes each page image, translating the visual notation into a symbolic text (ST) representation.
-3.  **Score Construction**: The SMT data is then used to programmatically build a `music21` score object, creating all the notes, rests, chords, and measures.
+3.  **Score Construction**: The ST data is then used to programmatically build a `music21` score object, creating all the notes, rests, chords, and measures.
 4.  **File Generation**: The final score object is exported as a standard MusicXML file.

 ### 3. Understanding the Output